scaleway/terraform-provider-scaleway/docs/resources/rdb_read_replica.md

 - `private_network` - (Optional) Create an endpoint in a private network.
     - `private_network_id` - (Required) UUID of the private network to be connected to the read replica.
     - `service_ip` - (Optional) The IP network address within the private subnet.
 This must be an IPv4 address with a CIDR notation.
-The IP network address within the private subnet is determined by the IP Address Management (IPAM) service if not set.
+If not set, The IP network address within the private subnet is determined by the IP Address Management (IPAM) service.
+    - `enable_ipam` - (Optional) If true, the IP network address within the private subnet is determined by the IP Address Management (IPAM) service.

 - `same_zone` - (Defaults to `true`) Defines whether to create the replica in the same availability zone as the main instance nodes or not.